Holder app integration

 })

-const sig = await signChallenge(cred.credentialId, challengeBytes)
+const wrapped = await wrapHolderKey(cred.credentialId, holderKey.toHex())

 Local credential storage

-import { storage, proofStorage } from '@owlid/sdk'
+import { storage, proofStorage, SdJwtVc, buildCardShape } from '@owlid/sdk'

-await storage.saveCredential(proofDocumentJson)
+await storage.addCredential(

 const list = await storage.listCredentials()